-As a professor of logistics, and as a citizen interested in, and concerned about, sustainability of business models, I am watching the meteoric rise of rapid grocery delivery services like US-based GoPuff and Germany-based Gorillas with some skepticism.
-During times when sustainability and the protection of our climate has reached the mainstream and has become a main pillar of politics, as well as a main talking point at conferences and on business websites, grocery delivery services have experienced dramatic growth and have reached billion dollar evaluations by investors.
-These companies are featured in business magazines and newspapers, their success stories are becoming the subject of case studies in business schools – and few seem to think about the sustainability of their business models.
+As a professor of logistics and a citizen interested in and concerned about the sustainability of business models, I watch the meteoric rise of rapid grocery delivery services like GoPuff in the US and Gorillas in Germany with some skepticism.
+At a time when sustainability and protecting our climate have gone mainstream and become a mainstay of policy and a major topic of conversation at conferences and on business websites, quick commerce services have seen dramatic growth and achieved billion dollar valuations from investors.
+(A more common name for this kind of business is Quick Commerce or simply Q Commerce).
+These companies are featured in business magazines and newspapers, their success stories become the subject of case studies in business schools – and few seem to think about the sustainability of their business models.

-At the core of models of rapid grocery delivery services, but also „less rapid“ delivery services like Instacart, lies the concept of crowd-sourced logistics, or crowd logistics.
+At the core of models of Q Commerce, but also “less quick” delivery services like Instacart, lies the concept of crowd-sourced logistics, or crowd logistics.

 Almost by definition, crowd resources provide low transportation capacity (and thus bad ratio of vehicle weight to payload) and will not carry out carefully planned milk runs, nor are they likely to integrate smoothly in a well-planned distribution network due to limitations in timing (delivery within 30 min?), as well as matching of loads with capacity available on transportation routes.

 With all of the above said, it is important to point out that crowd logistics does have the potential to improve sustainability of transportation of goods and persons.
 One of the early ideas associated with crowd logistics is that on a planned transportation route spare capacity can be offered to those in demand of transportation.
 If I plan to drive from Würzburg to Berlin, why not offer a seat to somebody who needs to go to Berlin, too, and why not offer to carry parcels in my trunk?
-It makes sense economically (I would get paid), it makes sense ecologically (more efficient transportation), and it makes sense socially (if you enjoy company, and less traffic is a benefit for society, too).
+It makes sense economically (I would get paid), it makes sense ecologically (more efficient transportation), and it makes sense socially (if you enjoy company and if you’re lucky with your passenger; and less traffic is a benefit for society, too).

 But that’s true only if I don’t decide to drive to Berlin because I want to transport one passenger, or because I want to transport parcels, the reason being that there are much more efficient means of transportation available to carry out these jobs than me with a passenger car.

-The problem with crowd logistics as it is applied by rapid grocery delivery companies is that every single transportation flow is triggered by an individual order.
+The problem with crowd logistics as it is applied by Q Commerce companies is that every single transportation flow is triggered by an individual order.
 There is no match of spare capacity with transportation demands.
 And moreover, if Thesis #1 holds, then these additional flows are highly inefficient, too.

 By reverse logistics, I specifically refer to the return of parcels from consumers to e-com companies; I’m not talking about waste logistics here, which is another topic within the broader domain of reverse logistics.
 Just to give you some context, and to illustrate the order of magnitude of this issue: In Germany, 280 million (!) e-com packages were returned in 2018, containing 490 million individual items.